Skip to main content

 7. Save the file.

-8. Zip the contents of the ROOT folder (not the folder itself) into a file zip file called ROOT-changed-for-app-service.war.
+8. Zip the contents of the ROOT folder (not the folder itself) into a file zip file called app.war.

 Deploying the Java RESTful Engine WAR to Azure App Service